Influences on Karl Marx: Louis Blanc

+Louis Blanc is perhaps best known for originating the social principle, later adopted by Marx, of how labor and income should be distributed: "From each according to his abilities, to each according to his needs".

 Charles Fourier and Henri de Saint-Simon

 In 1833, France was experiencing a number of social problems arising out of the Industrial Revolution.
 A number of sweeping plans of reform were developed by thinkers on the left.
 Among the more grandiose were the plans of Charles Fourier and the followers of Henri de Saint-Simon.
 Fourier wanted to replace modern cities with utopian communities while the Saint-Simonians advocated directing the economy by manipulating credit.
 Although these programs did not have much support, they did expand the political and social imagination of their contemporaries, including Marx.

 Pierre-Joseph Proudhon

 Proudhon participated in the February 1848 uprising and the composition of what he termed the first republican proclamation of the new republic.
 However, he had misgivings about the new government because it was pursuing political reform at the expense of the socio-economic reform, which Proudhon considered basic.
 Proudhon published his own perspective for reform, Solution du problème social, in which he laid out a program of mutual financial cooperation among workers.
 He believed this would transfer control of economic relations from capitalists and financiers to workers.
 It was Proudhon's book What Is Property? that convinced the young Marx that private property should be abolished.

 In one of his first works, The Holy Family, Marx said: "Not only does Proudhon write in the interest of the proletarians, he is himself a proletarian, an ouvrier.
 His work is a scientific manifesto of the French proletariat".
 However, Marx disagreed with Proudhon's anarchism and later published vicious criticisms of Proudhon.
 Marx wrote The Poverty of Philosophy as a refutation of Proudhon's The Philosophy of Poverty (1847).
 In his socialism, Proudhon was followed by Mikhail Bakunin.
 After Bakunin's death, his libertarian socialism diverged into anarcho-communism and collectivist anarchism, with notable proponents such as Peter Kropotkin and Joseph Déjacque.